-RULE 13.
+RULE 12.
 CONFIRMATION OF RESERVED SPACE

 A reservation of space on a given flight is valid when the availability and allocation of such space is confirmed by the carrier to a person subject to payment or other satisfactory credit arrangements.
-A passenger with a valid confirmation number reflecting reservations for a specific flight and date on the carrier is considered confirmed, unless the reservation was cancelled due to one of the reasons indicated in Rule 14.
-The carrier does not guarantee to provide any particular seat on the aircraft.
+A passenger with a valid confirmation number reflecting reservations for a specific flight and date on the carrier is considered confirmed, unless the reservation was cancelled due to one of the reasons indicated in Rule 13.
+Advance seat assignments are not guaranteed and may be changed by the carrier without notice.